Schema Independent Relational Learning: Introduction

+\item We introduce Castor, a bottom-up algorithm that is provably schema independent under vertical (de) composition (Section~\ref{section:castor}).
+Castor achieves schema independence by integrating database constraints, specifically inclusion dependencies, into the learning algorithm.
+Castor uses various techniques, such as employing a main-memory RDBMS, to learn efficiently over large databases.

+\item Some relational learning algorithms learn the target concepts using by asking queries from an {\it oracle}, e.g., a database user, instead of using a set of prepared training data \cite{Khardon:1999,Selman:2011,Abouzied:PODS:13}.
+They are called {\it query-based learning algorithms}.
+We formalize the notion of schema independence for these type of algorithms and prove that well-known algorithms in this category are not schema independent (Section~\ref{section:worstcase}).

-\item We empirically study the schema dependence of popular relational learning algorithms under vertical (de)composition.
-Our empirical results generally confirm our theoretical results and indicate that transforming schema considerably affects the effectiveness, efficiency, and query complexities of well-known relational learning algorithms.
-Because ProGolem is more efficient than Golem, we evaluate the effectiveness of the extended ProGolem algorithm using a widely used benchmark dataset.
-Our results show that the extended ProGolem algorithm is as effective as the original version of ProGolem. \end{list}
+\item We empirically compare the schema independence, effectiveness, and efficiency of Castor to some popular relational learning algorithms under (de) composition using a widely used benchmark and three real-world databases (Section~\ref{section:empirical}).
+Our empirical results generally confirm our theoretical results.
+Our results show that Castor is more efficient and as effective as or more effective than current algorithms. \end{list}

-This paper is organized as follows.
-Section~\ref{section:background} describes the background.
-Section~\ref{section:framework} formally defines the property of schema independence for sample-based relational learning algorithms.
-Sections \ref{section:top-down} and \ref{section:bottom-up} explore the schema independence of top-down and bottom-up relational learning algorithms, respectively.
-Section~\ref{section:worstcase} defines schema independence for query-based algorithms and explores their schema independence.
-Section~\ref{section:empirical} contains our empirical results and Section~\ref{section:conclusion} concludes the paper.
-The proofs for our theoretical results are in the appendix.